-What Dog Breed Should You Get Based on Your Personality Type?
+What Dog Breed Should I Get Based on My Personality Type?

 Getting a dog is a big decision, and no two breeds are exactly the same.
 For example, a lazy basset hound may be content chilling all day on his doggy bed, but that frisky golden retriever isn’t going to entertain himself.
 You might want to rethink which dog is right for you.
 Here are the breeds best suited for each Myers-Briggs personality type.

 Sure, she might look like an ottoman, but this confident and self-possessed dog doesn’t care what you think about her.
 She likes to assert control, and she’ll ignore your scolding with little regard for the consequences.
 Rest assured: Once you gain this breed’s respect, they are reliable and well mannered.

 It would be difficult to find a more loyal breed.
 Watchful, obedient and intelligent, they want to serve a purpose and keep everyone safe, which often leads them to be overprotective of their families.
 If you can relate, a German shepherd might be the perfect companion to share the load of responsibilities.

 Originally bred to herd sheep, Aussies are workaholics that try tirelessly to tackle any task put in front of them.
 Energetic, intelligent and loyal, helping others is their main purpose…and it’s probably yours, too.

 INTJ: Jack Russell Terrier

 Smart but possessing a mind of their own, these agile and energetic terriers will always move to the beat of their own drums.
 They are great dogs for families, but they also enjoy alone time.

 These handsome and athletic dogs are known for their exploratory and active personalities.
 They love to get their paws dirty and experience the world…and they can even be a bit daredevilish, unafraid to break from the pack.
 Remind you of anybody?